AdamSobieski/Nifty/OVERVIEW.md

 IReadOnlyFormulaCollection knowledgeGraph = Factory.ReadOnlyKnowledgeGraph(..., ...);
 ```

-Benefits of this n-ary, URI-based approach include both expressiveness and modularity.
+Benefits of this n-ary, URI-based approach include both its expressiveness and modularity.

-With respect to expressiveness, beyond formulas being able to have three or more arguments, formulas can have unary predicates and one argument.
-Developers can, for example, more easily quote nested formulas.
+With respect to its expressiveness, in addition to being able to express ternary and higher arity formulas, this approach can express unary formulas.
+Developers could, for example, more easily quote nested formulas.

 ```
 @prefix example: <http://example.com/>.